A Discussion with Swami Agnivesh, Social Activist, Arya Samaj

 I was in jail 11 times in the period leading up to 1975, including 14 months during the Emergency.
 And during the period leading up to the Emergency, I had to go underground several times, to change my clothes, and my name.

 We concluded that we had to form ourselves into a political party.
 So on the day I was formally initiated, together with my closest friend Swami Indravesh, as a full member of Arya Samaj, we launched our party.
-It was the 7th of April, 1970, and there was a huge gathering, with 7000 people.
-We were anointed as full fledged swamis, and from the same platform we announced the launching of our new political party.
+It was April 7, 1970, and there was a huge gathering, with 7,000 people.
+We were anointed as full-fledged swamis, and from the same platform we announced the launching of our new political party.

-The heyday of our activism was 1973-74.
-We were young, and did not know much about politics.
-We minced no words and we were determined to fight for causes.
+The heyday of our activism was 1973 and 1974.
+We were young and did not know much about politics.
+We minced no words, and we were determined to fight for causes.
 The party was spearheaded by Arya Samaj, and it supported Muslims, Sikhs, people of different castes, and any other group that was pushed aside.

 And then Mrs. Gandhi clamped the Emergency on the country, and soon 175,000 people were in jail.
 My 14 months in jail was a great opportunity.
 We were held under a special provision called MISA (Maintenance of Internal Security Act) which meant no charge, no charge sheet, no trial, no nothing over the whole period.

 Inside jail, I read a great deal, especially Gandhi.
 I was fascinated by all the ideas I found in his works, and they had a great influence on me.
 They gave me new insights into the teachings of Swami Dyananda, the founder of Arya Samaj, and new interpretations of the Vedas.
-Both Gandhi and Swami Dyananda were born very close to each other, in the State of Gujarat, about 100 km apart.
-Swami Dyananda was born in 1824 and poisoned to death in1883, at the age of 59.
-Gandhi was born in 1869, and assassinated in 1948.
+Both Gandhi and Swami Dyananda were born very close to each other, in the state of Gujarat, about 100 km apart.
+Swami Dyananda was born in 1824 and poisoned to death in 1883, at the age of 59 years old.
+Gandhi was born in 1869 and assassinated in 1948.
 I noted lots of similarities in their overall approach.
-Gandhi symbolized value based politics and the importance of providing the alternative of a spiritual paradigm for development, as opposed to the lopsided materialistic, consumeristic model of development.
-He exemplified nonviolence as a way of life, and gave a non-exploitative critique of industrialization as the model of development.
+Gandhi symbolized value-based politics and the importance of providing the alternative of a spiritual paradigm for development, as opposed to the lopsided materialistic, consumeristic model of development.
+He exemplified nonviolence as a way of life and gave a non-exploitative critique of industrialization as the model of development.
 It rhymed so well with Dyananda's teachings.

 How were you able to get books in jail?
 What were your circumstances there?

-When I came out of prison, and was elected a member of the Legislative Assembly of the State of Haryana and later Minister Education, I was given the honor one day to hoist the Indian tricolor flag on August 15, India's National Day.
+When I came out of prison and was elected a member of the Legislative Assembly of the State of Haryana and later minister of education, I was given the honor one day to hoist the Indian tricolor flag on August 15, India's National Day.
 This was a great event.
-As the preparations proceeded, I told them that before I was greeted by the state officials at the headquarters, to hoist the flag, I would have done my cleaning of the public toilets, in full public view.
-My thought was that what I had done inside the jail where no one could see me, would have little impact, and there were those who had been doing this for generations, the bungi, they were called, despised for generations as they cleaned the public toilets.
-So to the great surprise of all, as the 15th of August was celebrated as Independence Day, I went to the poorest of the poor, cleaning the public toilets and drains.
+As the preparations proceeded, I told them that before I was greeted by the state officials at the headquarters to hoist the flag, I would have done my cleaning of the public toilets, in full public view.
+My thought was that what I had done inside the jail where no one could see me would have little impact, and there were those who had been doing this for generations, the bungi, they were called, despised for generations as they cleaned the public toilets.
+So to the great surprise of all, as August 15 was celebrated as Independence Day, I went to the poorest of the poor, cleaning the public toilets and drains.
 I continued to do it every year.
 This was one illustration of how the impact of Gandhi on me increased.

 I had three lodestars during this period: Gandhi, Marx, and Swami Dyananda, each with complementary but different social messages.